petk/php-build-system/docs/cmake/variables/PHP_CONFIG_FILE_PATH.md

 `CMAKE_INSTALL_PREFIX` automatically prepended.
 If given as an absolute path, install prefix is not appended.

+> [!NOTE]
-When target system is Windows, this option is not available and it defaults to empty string.
-On Windows it isn't utilized in the C code.
+> This option is not available when the target system is Windows.
+On Windows the
+> C preprocessor macro isn't utilized in the C code.